jcarlitti/QuintonMayo/README.md

-This is the official webiste of Quinton Mayo
+This is the official website of Quinton Mayo